 Additionally, HRT may help with reducing hot flashes and maintaining bone density, both of which are particular concerns for women with MS.

-MS taking over your life?
-A menopause-certified health coach can be helpful.
-Book 30 minutes for your personal consultation with a health coach.
+A menopause-certified provider can be helpful.
+Book 30 minutes for your personal consultation with a menopause speicalist.

 Are you dealing with MS or another chronic illness?
 How has it impacted your menopausal transition?
 How do you manage both?
 Please share your story with the Gennev community via our Community Forum.